GhostTalker/RebootMadDevice/README.md

 # RebootMadDevice
-Reboot MAD devices via ADB when device is not responding
+Reboot MAD devices via ADB or PowerSwitch when device is not responding

 only works with Python 3.6 and above